 Otherwise, it won’t connect to the internal unit that pumps and circulates hot water.
 One other feature you’ll need is a hot water cylinder.
 If there’s no room on your property for one, a heat battery will suffice.
 A hybrid system that contains a heat pump and gas combination boiler is another alternative.

 With the endless options that heat pumps offer, these systems are convenient for all properties.
-As heat pumps become more prevalent, Canada will be well on its way to fulfilling its goal of leading a low-carbon lifestyle
+As heat pumps become more prevalent, Canada will be well on its way to fulfilling its goal of leading a low-carbon lifestyle and fossil-free heating.

 If you're looking for a reliable and long-lasting heat pump, contact HeatPumps.ca.
 Our track record of faithful operation and longevity is a testament to our commitment to quality.
 Additionally, be sure to check out our heat pump rebates and incentives to save even more money.